-In the process of applying the Company's accounting policies, management has made various judgements, which have the most significant effect on the amounts recognised in the financial statements
+In the process of applying the Company's accounting policies, management has made various judgements, which have the most significant effect on the amounts recognised in the financial statements.

 This note provides an overview of the areas that involved a higher degree of judgement or complexity, and of items which are more likely to be materially adjusted due to estimates and assumptions turning out to be different than those originally assessed.
 Detailed information about each of these estimates and judgements is included in relevant notes together with information about the basis of calculation for each affected line item in the financial statements.

 Critical estimates and judgements

-The areas involving critical estimates or judgements are:
+The areas involving critical estimates or judgements are

-- (i) Estimation of current tax expense and payable Note 8 - (ii) Estimated useful life of intangible assets Note 2(d) - (iii) Estimation of defined benefit obligation Note 20 - (iv) Recognition of deferred tax assets for carried forward of tax losses Note 8 - (v) Impairment of trade receivables.
-Note 35 - (vi) Classification of leases as operating leases or finance leases- Note 2.3(v) - (vii) Whether assets held for distribution to owners meet the definition of discontinued operations.
-Note 2 3(k)
+- Estimation of current tax expense and payable Note -6 - ii) Estimate of defined Benefit obligation Note -22 - iii) Recognition of deferred tax assets for carried forward of tax losses -- Note -6 - iv) Impairment of trade receivables- Note -31 - v) Classification of leases as operating leases or finance leases Note -2.3 (v)